 - Finding Your Ideal Supplement

 Whilst krill oil isn’t necessarily a fish oil (more on that shortly), it does a very similar thing.
 Basically, both fish oil and krill oil are derived from animals which live in the sea.
-Within these animals is a naturally occurring oil which is packed with very useful vitamins for the human body.
+Within these animals is a naturally occurring oil which is packed with very useful essential fatty acids for the human body.
 These are called omega 3 acids.